-Penfield boasts a range of natural landscapes and agricultural/open space lands (e.g. Irondequoit Bay, preserved farmland), is home to several historic sites and districts (e.g., Four Corners) and offers several commercial corridors and destinations that serve both local and regional residents.
+Penfield boasts a range of natural landscapes and agricultural/open space lands (e.g., Irondequoit Bay, preserved farmland, and Shadow Pines), is home to several historic sites and districts (e.g., Four Corners), and offers several commercial corridors and destinations that serve local and regional residents.
 As a result, there have been a range of area-specific or topic-specific plans developed over the years.
 Many of the plans have been focused solely within the Town's boundaries.
 However, the Town has also been engaged in inter-municipal planning efforts (e.g., LaSalle's Landing Development Plan and Irondequoit Bay Harbor Management Plan).
-Each of these plans
+Each of these plans has helped to shape the patterns and types of development within the Town and to implement critical regulations and policies for environmental stewardship and open space protection.
+Detailed descriptions of these past planning efforts are contained in Appendix C.